Blog

 Reduce Salt Intake

-Salt can increase your urine calcium and uric acid levels, which can promote stone formation.
-You should limit your salt intake to less than 2 grams (2000 mg) per day[18] or 1.5 gram (1500 mg) if you have high blood pressure or kidney disease[19].
-You can reduce your salt intake by avoiding processed foods (such as canned soups, frozen meals, and snacks), using herbs and spices instead of salt to flavor your food, and reading food labels to check the sodium content.
+Salt can increase your uric acid level, causing a problem with the calcium level, which can promote stone formation.
+You should limit your salt intake to less than 2 grams (2000 mg) per day or 1.5 grams (1500 mg) if you have high blood pressure or kidney disease.
+You can reduce your salt intake by avoiding processed foods (such as canned soups, frozen meals, and salty snacks), using herbs and spices instead of salt to flavor your food, and reading food labels to check the sodium content.

 Reduce Animal Protein Intake

 Animal protein can also increase your urine calcium and uric acid levels, which can promote stone formation.
-You should limit your consumption of animal protein to less than 0.8 grams per kilogram[20] of body weight per day or approximately 56 grams (2 ounces) for a 70 kg (154 lb) person.
-You can reduce your animal protein intake by opting for lean meats (such as chicken, turkey, and fish), eating more plant-based proteins (such as beans, lentils, and soy products), and having meatless meals at least once or twice a week.
+You should restrict your intake of animal protein to less than 0.8 grams per kilogram of body weight per day or approximately 56 grams (2 ounces) for a 70 kg (154 lb) person.
+You can reduce your animal protein intake by opting for lean meats (such as chicken, turkey, and fish) and having meatless meals at least once or twice a week.

 Regular Exercise

-As lactic acid buildup contributes to body oxalate production, regular exercise is important for preventing kidney stones and helping keep oxalates in check.
+As lactic acid buildup during exercise helps reduce oxalates, regular exercise is important for preventing kidney stones and helping keep oxalates in check.
 Exercise may have additional benefits, such as regulating inflammation, blood glucose, and overall metabolism, which may serve to keep oxalate production to a minimum as well.
-Intermittent fasting might pose similar benefits and help to lower body oxalate concentrations.
+A ketogenic diet might pose similar benefits and help lower body oxalate concentrations.

 Do Not Consume Too Much Sugar or Fructose

-Both refined sugar and fructose can negatively affect kidney and liver function, lower one’s ability to handle oxalates, and may even increase body oxalate production through different means.
-Fruits are naturally low in oxalates yet high in fructose.
-Consuming low-glycemic fruits within the context of a balanced diet can help keep oxalates in balance.
-Citrus fruits have the added bonus of being high in citric acid and offering modest amounts of calcium.
+Both refined sugar, such as high fructose corn syrup, and fructose can negatively affect kidney and liver function, lower one’s ability to handle oxalates, and may even increase body oxalate deposition through different means.
+Certain fruits are naturally low in oxalates yet high in fructose.
+Consuming low-glycemic fruits within the context of a balanced diet may help keep oxalates in balance.
+This would be helpful since diabetics often have higher levels of glyoxylates, which are precursor molecules of oxalates.
+Following a lower GI diet could mean better blood sugar control and lower oxalates.
+Citrus fruits, like lemon and lime, have the added bonus of being high in citric acid and offering modest amounts of calcium.

 Increase Citrate Intake